Careers and Employability Service

 Career progression and developing special interests

 Many midwives will go onto develop further special interests as part of their career progression.
-Here are a few examples of paths you might like to consider in your career as a midwife:
+Here are a few examples of paths you could consider in your career as a midwife:

-• Health visitor (for example, some midwives may go onto do an additional Specialist Community Public Health Nursing qualification to practice as a Health Visitor) or work within public health
+• Health visitor or work within a public health setting.
+For example, some midwives may go on to do an additional Specialist Community Public Health Nursing qualification to practice as a health visitor.

-• By engaging with specific client groups, such as those experiencing homelessness, refugees, victims of sexual violence, or teenage pregnancy, and focusing on particular issues like substance misuse, sexual health, smoking cessation, diabetes, obesity, and mental health, professionals in this field have the opportunity to make a meaningful impact.
+• Engaging with specific client groups, such as those experiencing homelessness, refugees, victims of sexual violence, or teenage pregnancy, and focusing on particular issues like substance misuse, sexual health, smoking cessation, diabetes, obesity, and mental health, professionals in this field have the opportunity to make a meaningful impact.

-• Clinical governance, policy, commissioning, advisory roles (for example to NHS England or Department of Health and Social Care)
+• Clinical governance, policy, commissioning, advisory roles, for example, the Department of Health and Social Care or Royal College of Midwives.

 Tips for career progression